 About the Institute for Justice

-The Institute for Justice is the national law firm for protecting school choice.
-Since its founding 25 years ago, the Institute has successfully defended school-choice programs in numerous state supreme courts, intermediate courts of appeal, and trial courts, as well as twice in the U.S. Supreme Court.1
+The Institute for Justice is the national law firm for protecting educational choice.
+Since its founding 25 years ago, the Institute has successfully defended school choice programs in numerous state supreme courts, intermediate courts of appeal and trial courts, as well as twice before the U.S. Supreme Court.1